 Clare Alexander became a literary agent in 1998 after more than 20 years as a publisher, latterly as Publishing Director of Viking and Hamish Hamilton and Editor-in-chief of Macmillan and Picador.
 Over her publishing career she was the first to publish such authors as Helen Dunmore, Alex Garland, Donna Tartt, Amitav Ghosh and Haruki Murakami in the UK.
-In 1995, she was the editor of the winners of the Booker Prize, the Orange Prize and the Whitbread Prize for Fiction, the first editor ever to achieve this hat trick.
+In 1995/1996, she was the editor of the winners of the Booker Prize, the Orange Prize and the Whitbread Prize for Fiction, the first editor ever to achieve this hat trick, and in 2019, she represented half of the Women’s Prize shortlist.

 She is currently chair of Aitken Alexander Associates.
 She was a member of the board of the Orange Prize from 1998, which was subsequently rebranded as The Women’s Prize for Fiction.
 She stepped off the Board in 2017 but remains a Founding Patron.
 She was named Orion Publishing Group Literary Agent of the Year at the 2007 British Book Industry Awards, was awarded the 2008 Kim Scott Walwyn Prize, which honours outstanding achievements by women in publishing and is a previous President of the Association of Authors’ Agents.
 In 2019 she became a trustee of New Writing North.